Piper Niven

 Kimberly Benson (born 6 May 1991) is a Scottish professional wrestler.
-She is signed to WWE, where she performs on the SmackDown brand under the ring name Piper Niven, and is a member of The Green Regime stable.
+She is signed to WWE, where she performs on the SmackDown brand under the ring name Piper Niven.

 Benson began her career on the UK independent circuit under the ring name Viper, also performing in the American independent promotion Shimmer Women Athletes and in Japan for World Wonder Ring Stardom.
 After participating in the 2017 Mae Young Classic, she was signed to a contract by WWE in 2019.
 She is a former one-time Artist of Stardom Champion, two-time ICW Women's Champion, one-time SWA World Champion, two-time WWE 24/7 Champion, and one-time WWE Women's Tag Team Champion.

 Early life

 Kimberly Benson was born on 6 May 1991, in Kilbirnie, Scotland.
+She first discovered the sport at age nine when she happened upon a wrestling program on television.
+"I went past something that was, for a split second, flashing lights and music," she shared in an interview with BBC Scotland.

-Growing up, she kept her love for professional wrestling a secret due to being worried that her female friends thought she was weird as they believed that it was only a sport for men.
+Growing up, she kept her love for professional wrestling a secret due to being worried that her female friends would think she was weird as they believed that it was only a sport for men.
 It wasn't until Benson was fifteen, and when her oldest nephew began to watch wrestling, that her passion was rekindled and she was open about enjoying wrestling.